 During our chat, Melissa pointed out the delicious cake that caught everyone’s attention; the banana and apple bread bake!
 She posted up the recipe on her instagram page @melissa.hemsley the following day and I was keen to give it a try.
 It smelled so so divine at the workshop, I knew I had to get back to baking.

 The banana bread bake came out so soft and fluffy.
 I don’t know if that’s how soft it’s supposed to be but I love it like that.
 Occasionally a heavy stodgy banana bread hits the spot but this evening a lighter version was perfect.
 I decided to make mine a little different and changed the recipe slightly – simply because I didn’t have all the ingredients at home so just made it up as I went along which turned out great!

 Here’s my adapted version of Melissa’s banana and apple bread bake.
-To make this yummy dish vegan friendly, simply swap out the eggs.
-You can try a chia or flax seed mix or another egg substitute.
+To make this yummy dish vegan-friendly, simply swap out the eggs for a chia or flax seed mix, or another egg substitute.
 To make it gluten-free Melissa suggested quinoa or buckwheat flakes.
-If you’re allergic to nuts, use only coconut flour if you’re okay with coconuts otherwise you can try it with another flour – perhaps rice, polenta or millet.
+If you’re allergic to nuts, use only coconut flour if you’re okay with coconuts otherwise you can try it with another flour – perhaps polenta or millet.

 - 3 ripe medium-sized bananas

 - 1 apple; 3/4 grated for the bake and 1/4 sliced for decoration

 - 4 medium eggs (for a vegan alternative, swap for chia seeds or egg substitute)

 - 150g coconut oil